-Animal Rescue Cumbria is redeveloping Higher Rowell Farm in Milnthorpe into a purpose-built animal welfare and rehoming centre, with the aim to become an RSPCA accredited sanctuary.
-PSA was appointed to carry out a RIBA Stage 1 feasibility study covering mechanical and electrical services, identifying a fully electric, low-carbon strategy to replace the site’s existing oil and LPG heating.
+Animal Rescue Cumbria is redeveloping Higher Rowell Farm in Milnthorpe into a purpose-built animal welfare and rehoming centre.
+The aim is to become an RSPCA accredited sanctuary.
+PSA was appointed to carry out a RIBA Stage 1 M&E feasibility study covering mechanical and electrical services.
+The study identified a fully electric, low-carbon strategy to replace the site’s existing oil and LPG heating.
 With no mains gas available, the proposed solution centres on air source heat pumps, a 30–40 kWp solar PV array, and a DNO-upgraded three-phase electrical supply.
 The study also identifies a private well water supply as a practical way to reduce running costs.

 CLIENT: Animal Rescue Cumbria (The Wainwright Shelter)